Unravelling extracellular vesicle heterogeneity to inspire improved therapeutic RNA delivery systems

 Introduction

 The growing number of classes of RNA therapeutics, including siRNA, mRNA, and RNA components of the CRISPR/Cas9 machinery, hold the promise of providing new treatment possibilities for almost any disease.
-However, these interventions require delivery of therapeutic RNA to their final intracellular targets in diseased cells, and delivery efficiency by current RNA nanocarriers is unsatisfactory.
+However, these interventions require the delivery of therapeutic RNA to their final intracellular targets in diseased cells, and delivery efficiency by current RNA nanocarriers is unsatisfactory.

 Background